Zach-Trani/react-practice/README.md

 ### Sub-Problem:
 * When user presses enter key we need to move search term up to the App

+### Solution:
+* We will create a way to pass a term from a child component to a parent component (see iPad Goodnotes app)

 # react-practice